pietrodeluca1997/byte-forge-project/README.md

 ﻿# ByteForge Project

 ByteForge is a simple 2D (for now) game engine developed in C++ using popular libraries such as SDL2, ImGui, Lua, Sol, and GLM.
+Currently, the engine generates only an executable based on the selected game's class.
+However, in the future, the engine will evolve into a library, benefiting both the editor and the game.

+## Roadmap

+- **Core Features**: First, I plan to complete the basic 2D engine components like input handling, physics, animation, and others.
+After that, the focus will shift to 3D capabilities.
+- **OpenGL**: Initial graphics API implementation due to its simplicity, allowing for faster feature releases in the engine.
+- **WebGPU**: Support for WebGPU, alongside WebAssembly, using Google Dawn to run both native applications and web-based versions with WebGPU.
+- **Vulkan**: After OpenGL, the focus will be on Vulkan to enable more complex games with better performance and flexibility.
+- **DirectX 12 and 11**: DirectX 12 will be added as an additional option for developers.

 ## Requirements